lowzhao/lowzhao/_posts/2020-12-04-lc-753-cracking-the-safe.md

 Given a safe, which can be opened by a `n` length of password of `k` characters.

-You can insert a list of string, in which if the string contains the password, the safe is cracked.
+You can insert an arbitary length of a string; in which if the string contains the password, the safe is cracked.

-Find the string that can crack all safe.
+Find the string that can crack all safe with a minimum length.

 $$ n \in [1,4]$$